TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ## Modified

-Page that was modified but **no longer** used, hence it’s available for other usage but requires to be saved to disk first.
-It’s not counted as part of Available, but counted as part of Cache.
+Page that was modified but **no longer** used, hence it's available for other usage but requires to be saved to disk first.
+It's not counted as part of Available, but counted as part of Cache.

 ## Standby